IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 The overall goals when managing the technical/security parameters are:

-1.Ensure the security of the Cardano network in terms of decentralization, protection against Sybil and 51% attacks and protection against denial of service attacks
+1. Ensure the security of the Cardano network in terms of decentralization, protection against Sybil and 51% attacks and protection against denial of service attacks

-2.Enable changes to the Plutus language
+2. Enable changes to the Plutus language

 #### Triggers for Change